haiquanng/photo-pro/README.md

 ## 🆘 Support

-For support, email support@photopro.com or join our Slack channel.

----

-Built with ❤️ by the PhotoPro team
+For support, ping me at nguyenhaiquan.data@gmail.com.